Lawmakers or Robots?

 JANUARY 01, 1960 by FREDERICK MANCHESTER

-Dr. Manchester is an educator, formerly of the Department of English,
+Dr. Manchester is an educator, formerly of the Department of English, University of Wisconsin

-Before me lies a copy of the August 1959 issue of The National Program Letter, a four-page journal of conservative opinion published at
+Before me lies a copy of the August 1959 issue of The National Program Letter, a four-page journal of conservative opinion published at Searcy, Arkansas.
+The opening paragraph of the leading editorial contains implications which may well arrest attention.
+Here it is:

 Nearly all American citizens now agree that the present laws for the control of labor union bosses and racketeers have proved in recent years to be quite inadequate.
 But not enough citizens have said so to their representatives in Congress.
-Therefore we have the spectacle of a powerful labor boss and his gang of ex-convict goons openly defying the
+Therefore we have the spectacle of a powerful labor boss and his gang of ex-convict goons openly defying the U. S. government and gravely jeopardizing the welfare of the people of the United States.
+We have the spectacle of union violence, of murder and property destruction under the eyes of local and state police forces held captive by fear or corrupt political power.
+We have the spectacle of labor bosses controlling local, state and national politics.

 One implication is, either that our representatives in Congress are strangely unaware of a serious threat to our welfare recognized by "nearly all American citizens," or that, though they are aware of it, they do nothing about it.
 Another is that the responsibility for this dangerous state of things rests, not on our representatives in Congress, but on ourselves, the American people.
 It is because we have failed—note the "therefore"—that the lamentable spectacles listed have come into being.